Illinois OT License, CEU Requirements, & Discounts!

 • 1 hour in sexual harassment prevention training

-• 1 hour in OT ethics every renewal cycle.
-See our OT ethics courses to help meet this requirement.
+• 1 hour in OT ethics for every renewal cycle.
+(To meet this requirement, check out our OT ethics courses.)

 • 1 hour in implicit bias awareness training

-• 1 hour shall include a course on dementia recognition training, which shall only apply to licensees who provide health care services to, and have direct patient interactions with, adult populations age 26 or older in the practice of the licensee’s profession.
+• 1 hour that includes a course on dementia recognition training only if the licensee provides healthcare services to, and has direct patient interactions with, adult populations age 26 or older in the practice of the licensee’s profession.

 Verify here: Illinois Department of Financial and Professional Regulation